A hot affair, a mad pursuit

-But will he be able to end his affair with Ash as light-heartedly as he began?
+But will Jake be able to finish with Ash as easily as all those women he paid and forgot?

 Jake felt an overwhelming desire to pull Ash into his arms and kiss him and saw his desire reflected in Ash’s face.
 He heard his name yelled over the noise of the crowd, and there was a tap on his shoulder; Jiffy had returned.